X

 Rendering of the 2-Color Advanced Warning Systems aboard a helicopter.
 Image: BAE Systems

-BAE Systems has completed delivery of 400 2-Color Advanced Warning Systems (2CAWS) to enhance the US Army’s heavy lift, utility, and attack helicopter survivability against missile threats.
+BAE Systems has completed the delivery of 400 2-Color Advanced Warning Systems (2CAWS) to enhance the US Army’s heavy lift, utility, and attack helicopter survivability against missile threats.

 Next-Gen Capabilities